George Dunning

-George Garnett Dunning (November 17th, 1920 – February 15th, 1979) was a Canadian filmmaker and animator.
+George Garnett Dunning (17 November 1920 – 15 February 1979) was a Canadian filmmaker and animator.
 He is best known for producing and directing the 1968 film Yellow Submarine.

 Biography

 Dunning was born in Toronto and studied at the Ontario College of Art & Design, then worked as a freelance illustrator.
 In 1943, he became the second artist to be recruited by the National Film Board of Canada's Norman McLaren.
 Between 1944 and 1950, he co-created ten films, including the award-winning Cadet Rousselle, and developed his skills at animating articulated, painted, metal cut-outs.

 In 1948, Dunning traveled to Paris and spent a year working for UNESCO under the mentorship of the Czech animator Berthold Bartosch and furthering his experiments with painting on glass.
-He returned to Canada in 1949, and he and colleague Colin Low took a leave of absence to work on an adaptation of The Adventures of Baron Munchausen (the production was too ambitious and the film was abandoned).
+He returned to Canada in 1949, and he and colleague Colin Low took a leave of absence to work on an adaptation of Baron Munchausen (the production was too ambitious and the film was abandoned).
 Dunning made one more film for the NFB–Family Tree, which he animated and co-directed with Evelyn Lambart.
 It won two international awards, and a special Canadian Film Award for "outstanding animation".